 Test your knowledge of Parkinson’s disease during Parkinson’s Awareness Month.
 Do you think you know a lot about Parkinson’s?
-Take the PD quiz to see how much you know!
 There are a lot of resources available to make life better for people living with Parkinson’s disease.

 Parkinson’s Disease Events and Resources

 Some of the events the Parkinson’s Foundation has planned include:

 - Mindfulness Mondays — Mantra for Stress Relief (Zoom presentation)

 - Living with Parkinson’s: What You and Your Family Should Know (virtual presentation)

 - Early Onset Parkinson’s: Strategies to Live Well (virtual presentation)

 - Lunes de Atencion Plena — Mindfulness Mondays en Espanol (Zoom presentation)